rasmus-kirk/halo-accumulation/report/report.md

 Commitment Schemes_ (PCSs) for creating their proofs.
 This means that different PCSs can be used to get security under weaker or stronger assumptions.

-- **KZG PCSs:** Uses a trusted setup, this would give you a traditional SNARK.
+- **KZG PCSs:** Uses a trusted setup, which involves generating a Structured Reference String for the KZG commitment scheme[@kzg].
+This would give you a traditional SNARK.
 - **Bulletproofs PCSs:** Uses an untrusted setup, assumes secure if the Discrete Log problem is hard, the verifier is linear.
 - **FRI PCSs:** Also uses an untrusted setup, assumes secure one way functions exist.
 It has a higher overhead than PCSs based on the Discrete Log assumption, but since it's not based on the Discrete Log assumption, and instead assumes that secure one-way functions exist, you end up with a quantum secure PCS.

-A PCS allows a prover to prove to a verifier that a commited polynomial evaluates to a certain value, $v$, given an evaluation input $z$.There are four main functions used to prove this ($\PCTrim$ omitted as it's unnecessary):
+A PCS allows a prover to prove to a verifier that a committed polynomial evaluates to a certain value, $v$, given an evaluation input $z$.There are four main functions used to prove this ($\PCTrim$ omitted as it's unnecessary):